slint-ui/slint/api/cpp/docs/cmake.md

 not enabled by default but that is revelant for you, or you may want to disable a feature that you know you do not need and therefore reduce the size of the resulting library.

-The CMake configure step offers CMake options for various feature that are all prefixed with `SIXTYFPS_FEATURE_`.
-For example you can enable support for the Wayland windowing system on Linux by enabling the `SIXTYFPS_FEATURE_WAYLAND` feature.
+The CMake configure step offers CMake options for various feature that are all prefixed with `SLINT_FEATURE_`.
+For example you can enable support for the Wayland windowing system on Linux by enabling the `SLINT_FEATURE_WAYLAND` feature.
 There are different ways of toggling CMake options.
 For example on the command line using the `-D` parameter:

-   `cmake -DSIXTYFPS_FEATURE_WAYLAND=ON ...`
+   `cmake -DSLINT_FEATURE_WAYLAND=ON ...`

 Alternatively, after the configure step you can use `cmake-gui` or `ccmake` on the build directory for a list of all features and their description.